awslabs/aws-cloudfront-extensions/docs/en/distribution-management/ssl-certificates/import-existing-certificates.md

 !!!
 Important "Important"

-    Currently, the solution only supports importing one certificate in a job on the Web UI.
-But user can use api to import multiple certificates through our api.
-Please refer to the api documentation.
+    Currently, the solution only supports importing one certificate in a job on the Web console.
+Alternatively, you can use API to import multiple certificates, see API reference guide for details.

 1. Log in to the web console.
 2. In the left sidebar, under **Configuration**, select **SSL Certification**.